-- 78. The authorized share capital of IMV Inc. consists of an unlimited number of common shares, and an unlimited number of preferred shares.
-As of March 15, 2023, there were 11,711,637 issued and outstanding common shares (the "Common Shares") and no issued and outstanding preferred shares. - 79.
-In addition to the Common Shares, as of March 15, 2023, 5,447,256 shares were reserved for the issuance of outstanding stock options, warrants and deferred share units. - 80.
-As per the latest 13-F filings dated mid-February 2023, Armistice Capital, LLC (9.9%) and Fonds de solidarité des travailleurs du Québec (F.T.Q.)
-(7.9%) were the two largest shareholders of IMV Inc..
+- 76. The authorized share capital of IMV consists of an unlimited number of common shares, and an unlimited number of preferred shares.
+As at March 15, 2023, there were 11,711,637 issued and outstanding common shares (the "Common Shares") and no issued and outstanding preferred shares. - 77.
+In addition to the Common Shares, as at March 15, 2023, 5,447,256 shares were reserved for the issuance of outstanding stock options, warrants and deferred share units.

+78. As per the latest 13-F filings dated mid-February 2023, Armistice Capital, LLC (9.9%) and Fonds de solidarité des travailleurs du Québec (F.T.Q.)
+(7.9%) were the two largest shareholders of IMV.
 Other long standing institutional holders with less than 5% ownership include; CTI Life Sciences, Ruffer, and Lumira.
-The remaining shareholders of IMV Inc. are primarily Canadian retail investors.
+The remaining shareholders of IMV are primarily Canadian retail investors.